How ScryCheck scores Commander decks

 Certain high-impact cards act as hard gates — they set a minimum bracket floor regardless of overall power level.
 Power level can push your bracket above that floor, but never below it.
 A deck with no hard gates is bracketed purely by power level.

-Fully optimized competitive decks.
-All axes are maximized.
+Fully optimized competitive decks with redundant, deterministic win lines.
 Power level 9 or higher.

 Many Game Changers, mass land denial, or deterministic 2-card combos.
 Strong, focused, and often faster than casual tables expect.